ammarhakim/ammar-simjournal/je/je17/je17-hasegawa-wakatani.rst

 with :math:`s=2.0`.
 The initial electrostatic potential was set to :math:`\phi(x,0)=n(x,0)` from which :math:`\zeta(x,0) = \nabla^2_\perp
 \phi(x,0)`.
 Simulations were performed for :math:`\alpha=0.1, 0.3,
 1.0, 2.0`.
+The simulations were run on a :math:`128\times 128` grid
+using piecewise quadratic basis functions.

-Note that for :math:`\alpha=2.0` the time-scale of
-relaxation of the potential and number density are much faster than the time-scale from :math:`E\times B` advection, which indicates that solutions will be close to those obtained from the Hasegawa-Mima system.
-For these simulations :math:`\kappa=1.0` which provides a free-energy source for the turbulence from the background number density gradient.
+Note that for :math:`\alpha=2.0` the time-scale of relaxation of the potential and number density are much faster than the time-scale from :math:`E\times B` advection, which indicates that solutions will be close to those obtained from the Hasegawa-Mima system.
+Also, I set :math:`\kappa=1.0` which provides a free-energy source for the turbulence from the background number density gradient.

-Comparisons (with different adiabaticity parmeter) for the vorticity, potential and number density are shown below.
+Comparisons (with different adiabaticity parameter) for the vorticity, potential and number density are shown below.
 The initial Gaussian profiles undergo linear drift-wave instabilities which are eventually taken over by nonlinear effects.
 Once the simulation becomes nonlinear